 - Toolbar: Allows you to save, select values, add tags, etc...

 This advanced recoding page is separate from the project view.
 Prior to launching Recode, make sure all changes are saved in the project view.

 After you're done recoding in Recode (advanced), press the "save" button seen on the Recode (advanced) page.
 When you return to the project view, reload the browser to see the changes you made in Recode (advanced).

 How to access

-To get to an element's Recode (advanced) page, press on the heading of the element you want to recode.
-It will turn blue to indicated it's selected.
+To get to an element's Recode (advanced) page, press on the header of the element you want to recode.
+It will turn blue to indicate it's selected.
 Then, from the "Advanced" button on the toolbar choose "Recode (advanced)."

 Under the search bar, values from the element appear on the left, and each tag that is assigned to the value is on the right.

 - Press on value(s) to select (yellow highlight)/ press again to deselect (white)

 - Press Esc on your keyboard as another way to deselect values

 Press "+": brings up the add tag dialog